maciejpedzich/maciejpedzi.ch/src/content/blog/setting-up-vue-and-appwrite-projects-for-racemash.md

 I entered my app's name, its home page's URL (ie. `https://racemash.com`), and pasted in that callback URL I mentioned two paragraphs earlier.
 After submitting the form, I was taken to my GitHub app's settings screen that displayed the app's ID and a button to generate a client secret.
 I clicked in and copied newly generated secret.

 Then I returned to my Appwrite project's Dashboard and entered the GitHub app's client ID and the client secret.
-And that was it - a very straightforwad process.
+And that was it - a very straightforward process.

 ### Configuring Discord OAuth